TestCentricity/testcentricity_web/README.md

 To maximize a desktop browser window, you set the `BROWSER_SIZE` Environment Variable to 'max' as shown below:

     BROWSER_SIZE=max

+#### Testing file downloads with desktop browsers

+File download functionality can be tested with locally hosted instances of Chrome or Firefox desktop browsers.
+Your automation project must include a `/downloads` folder at the same level as the `/config` and `/features` folders, as depicted below:

+        my_automation_project
+            ├── config
+            ├── downloads
+            ├── features
+            │   ├── step_definitions
+            │   └── support
+            ├── Gemfile
+            └── README.md

+When testing file downloads using a local instance of Firefox, you will need to specify the MIME types of the various file types that your tests will be downloading.
+This is accomplished by setting the `MIME_TYPES` Environment Variable to a comma-delimited string containing the list of MIME types to be accepted.
+This list is required as it will prevent Firefox from displaying the File Download modal dialog, which will halt your automated tests.
+An example of a list of MIME types is depicted below:

+    MIME_TYPES='images/jpeg, application/pdf, application/octet-stream'

+A detailed list of file MIME types can be found [here](https://www.freeformatter.com/mime-types-list.html)

 ### Locally hosted emulated mobile web browser